1. What is the Multimedia over Coax Alliance (MoCA®) and what is its purpose?

 Detailed information regarding certification procedures and cost is available to MoCA members only.

-MoCA technology is also used for high-speed, Internet access and as an in-home backbone, extending wireless networks.
+MoCA technology is also used for extending wireless networking.
 MoCA technology makes Wi-Fi better.

 Yes but in the U.S. only for now.
-MoCA-based adapters and DVRs are available in retail channels including BestBuy, Fry’s and Amazon to name a few.
-Look for products from branded CE vendors such as TiVo, Actiontec, D-Link and Netgear.
+MoCA-based adapters, wireless extenders and DVRs are available in retail channels including BestBuy, Fry’s and Amazon to name a few.
+Look for products from branded CE vendors such as Arris/Motorola, Actiontec and TiVo.
 Please visit their respective web sites for more information.

 Please visit the following web and social media sites for more information.